scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 <img src="./assets/mbx-invoke-00002.png" width="800">

-* You can also use EventBridge to schedule invokation of API calls
+* You can also use EventBridge to schedule invocation of API calls

-After the API is invoked successfully with a stock symbol, you will find a DynamoDB entry containing a timestamp, stock symbol, stock value, and a link to the captured webimage in your solution S3 bucket.
+After the API is invoked successfully with a stock symbol, you will find a DynamoDB entry containing a timestamp, stock symbol, stock value, and a link to the captured webpage image in your solution S3 bucket.

 <img src="./assets/mbx-dynamodb-00002.png" width="800">

-Click on the relevent entry to see the full table record for the stock.
+Click on the relevant entry to see the full table record for the stock.

 <img src="./assets/mbx-dynamodb-00001.png" width="800">